sunjiangming/MCP/README.md

 # MCCP
-This refer to 18 datasets used in the study "Applying Mondrian Cross-Conformal Prediction to Estimate Prediction Confidence on Large Imbalanced Bioactivity Datasets".
+This refer to 18 datasets that were extracted from the ExCAPE-DB database [1], a repository storing public available chemogenomics data.
+Signature descriptors [2] of heights 0-3 were generated for all compounds in ExCAPE-DB.
 You may join the split files prior to any analysis.

 ## Activity output
 BioActs.tar.part1</br>